dtnorth/terraform-image-processor/README.md

 The entire infrastructure is automated with **Terraform**, while **GitHub Actions** ensures continuous deployment.

+For simplicity, no VPC, EC2, ECS OR EKS or traditional cloud structures are required.

 The architecture is optimized for **cost-effectiveness**, utilizing AWS's free-tier offerings and minimizing unnecessary expenses.

 ---